Gradsko setaliste bb, 32000 Cacak +381(0) 32 343 721

 Fauna

-Owing to the exceptional richness of its bird species, the Ovčar and Kablar gorge is recognised as the internationally Important Bird Area (IBA), providing shelter to rare and endangered bird species, including the ones that are under an adverse protection status in Europe, having the majority of the population outside Europe.
-The area is also part of the ecological network of the Republic of Serbia, included in the Natura 2000 programme, providing a base of the European Union initative to preserve the nature and bio-diversity.
+Based on the richness of the bird fauna, the Ovčar Kablar Gorge has been recognized as an internationally important bird area, i.e. IBA (Important Bird Area).
+It provides a refuge for rare and endangered bird species, i.e. species that have an unfavorable conservation status in Europe and whose main population is located outside Europe.
+Therefore, it is part of the ecological network of the Republic of Serbia and included in the Natura 2000 program, which forms the backbone of the European Union towards the conservation of nature and biological diversity.

-The fauna of the Ovčar and Kablar gorge includes over 70 types of day butterflies, grouped into five families, i.e. 50 genera, which is over 35% of all types of day butterflies registered in Serbia.
-A large proportion of the types populating this area has a status of an endangered category in our country, whereas other types are among endangered species at the European level.
+The fauna of the Ovčar-Kablar Gorge is adorned with over 70 species of butterflies, grouped within five families, or 50 genera, which represents over 35% of all butterfly species recorded in Serbia.
+A large number of species inhabiting this area have some of the statuses of endangered taxa in our country, while certain species are listed as endangered at the European level.